-Accordingly, the overall fuel and fuel-related cost calculation, incorporating the conclusions reached herein, results in net fuel and fuel-related interim cost factors of 2.699¢/kWh for the Residential class, 2.697¢/kWh for the Small General Service class, 2.674¢/kWh for the Medium General Service class, 2.702¢/kWh for the Large General Service class, and 2.747¢/kWh for the Lighting class, consisting of the prospective fuel and fuel-related cost increments/(decrements) of 2.326¢/kWh, 2.499¢/kWh, 2.456¢/kWh, 2.054¢/kWh, and 2.217¢/kWh, for the classes respectively, and EMF riders of 0.373¢/kWh, 0.198¢/kWh.
-0.218¢/kWh, 0.648¢/kWh and 0.530¢/kWh, for the classes respectively, all excluding the regulatory fee.
+Accordingly, the overall fuel and fuel-related cost calculation, incorporating the conclusions reached herein, results in net fuel and fuel-related cost factors of 2.738¢/kWh for the Residential class, 2.744¢/kWh for the Small General Service class, 2.704¢/kWh for the Medium General Service class, 2.722¢/kWh for the Large General Service class, and 2.829¢/kWh for the Lighting class, consisting of the prospective fuel and fuel-related cost increments/(decrements) of 2.344¢/kWh, 2.527¢/kWh, 2.468¢/kWh, 2.056¢/kWh, and 2.281¢/kWh, for the classes respectively, and EMF riders of 0.394¢, 0.217¢, 0.236¢, 0.666¢, and 0.548¢/kWh, for the classes respectively, all excluding the regulatory fee.
+The billing factors, both excluding and including the regulatory fee, are shown in Appendix A to this order.

-IT IS, THEREFORE, ORDERED as follows:
+IT IS, THEREFORE, ORDERED:

-- That, effective for service rendered on and after December 1, 2019, and pending further orders by the Commission, DEP shall adjust the base fuel and fuel-related cost factors in its North Carolina retail rates, as approved in Docket No. E-2, Sub 1142, amounting to 1.993¢/kWh for the Residential class, 2.088¢/kWh for the Small General Service class, 2.431¢/kWh for the Medium General Service class, 2.253¢/kWh for the Large General Service class, and 0.596¢/kWh for the Lighting class (all excluding the regulatory fee), by amounts equal to 0.333¢/kWh, 0.411¢/kWh, 0.025¢/kWh, (0.199)¢/kWh, and 1.621¢/kWh, respectively, and further, that DEP shall adjust the resulting approved prospective fuel and fuel-related cost factors by EMF increments/(decrements) of 0.373¢/kWh for the Residential class, 0.198¢/kWh for the Small General Service class, 0.218¢/kWh for the Medium General Service class, 0.648¢/kWh for the Large General Service class, and 0.530¢/kWh for the Lighting class (all excluding the regulatory fee).
-The EMF increments/(decrements) are to remain in effect for service rendered through November 30, 2020, or until the Commission issues a further order in this matter.
-DEP shall adjust the billing factors to include and collect the regulatory fee; - 2.
-That DEP shall file appropriate rate schedules and riders with the Commission in order to implement these approved rate adjustments no later than 10 days from the date of this Order; - 3.
-That DEP shall work with the Public Staff to jointly prepare a proposed notice to customers of the rate adjustments ordered by the Commission in Docket Nos.
-E-2, Subs 1204, 1205, and 1207 and the Company shall file the proposed notice to customers for Commission approval as soon as practicable; - 4.
-That DEP shall evaluate historic price fluctuations and whether its current method of forecasting and hedging programs should be adjusted to mitigate the risk of significant under-recovery of fuel costs and report the results of that evaluation in the Company's next fuel proceeding; - 5.
-That on or before January 17, 2020, the Public Staff shall conduct an analysis of the prudence and reasonableness of DEP's decisions and actions in connection with the Gypsum Supply Agreement and shall file testimony explaining its analysis and stating its opinion as to the prudence and reasonableness of DEP's decisions and actions in connection with the Gypsum Supply Agreement; - 6.
-That on or before February 17, 2020, DEP may file rebuttal testimony in response to the Public Staff's testimony; and - 7.
-That on Tuesday, March 10, 2020, at 10:00 a.m., the Commission will hold an expert witness hearing in this docket in Commission Hearing Room 2115, Dobbs Building, 430 North Salisbury Street, Raleigh, North Carolina to consider further the matters arising from the Gypsum Supply Agreement and whether as a result of such matters an adjustment should be made to the interim rates and schedules established pursuant to this Order.
+1. That, effective for service rendered on and after December 1, 2019, DEP shall adjust the base fuel and fuel-related cost factors in its North Carolina retail rates, as approved in Docket No. E-2, Sub 1142, amounting to 1.993¢/kWh for the Residential class, 2.088¢/kWh for the Small General Service class, 2.431¢/kWh for the Medium General Service class, 2.253¢/kWh for the Large General Service class, and 0.596¢/kWh for the Lighting class (all excluding the regulatory fee), by amounts equal to 0.351¢/kWh, 0.439¢/kWh, 0.037¢/kWh, (0.197)¢/kWh, and 1.685¢/kWh, respectively, and further, that DEP shall adjust the resulting approved prospective fuel and fuel-related cost factors by EMF increments/(decrements) of 0.394¢/kWh for the Residential class, 0.217¢/kWh for the Small General Service class, 0.236¢/kWh for the Medium General Service class, 0.666¢/kWh for the Large General Service class, and 0.548¢/kWh for the Lighting class (all excluding the regulatory fee).
+The EMF increments/(decrements) are to remain in effect for service rendered through November 30, 2019.

+- 2. That DEP shall file appropriate rate schedules and riders with the Commission in order to implement these approved rate adjustments no later than 10 days from the date of this Order. - 3.
+That DEP shall notify its North Carolina retail customers of these rate adjustments by including the "Notice to Customers of Change in Rates" attached as Appendix B as a bill insert with bills rendered during the Company's next normal billing cycle. - 4.
+That DEP shall evaluate historic price fluctuations and whether its current method of forecasting and hedging programs should be adjusted to mitigate the risk of significant under-recovery of fuel costs and report the results of that evaluation in the Company's next fuel proceeding.